shane-tomlinson/connect-substitute/README.md

 The substitution middleware must be added *before* other middlewares that serve resources, including static middleware.

 ## Credits:
 This is an *extremely* thin wrapper around [Lloyd Hilaiel's](https://github.com/lloyd/) [connect-postprocess](https://github.com/lloyd/connect-postprocess).
-He is the brains behind it, I only added a slightly more restrictive but simpler front end.
+He is the brains behind it, I only added a slightly more restrictive but simpler API.

 ## Author:
 * Shane Tomlinson